ttronas/bsm2-python/README.md

 This project is licensed under [BSD 3 Clause](LICENSE.txt).

 ## Project status
-As I am maintaining this repo in my free time, don't expect rapid development.
-However, if any Issues are popping up, I will try to fix them in time.
+As we are maintaining this repo in our free time, don't expect rapid development.
+However, if any Issues are popping up, we will try to fix them in time.

 [KLÄFFIZIENT]: https://www.evt.tf.fau.de/forschung/schwerpunktekarl/ag-energiesysteme/bmwi-projekt-klaeffizient/